Childs Restaurants: Peak years

 By 1925, the chain operated 107 locations in 29 cities, served 50,000,000 meals every year, and was reporting consistent annual profits of $2,000,000.
 The company also grew to include other real estate interests.
-In March 1925, company president Samuel S. Childs died, although he had not been personally involved in the business for some time, instead focusing on his political career and many other civic and business activities.
+In March 1925, company president Samuel S. Childs died.
+However, he had not been personally involved in the business for some time, instead focusing on his political career and many other civic and business activities.
 Operation of the restaurants had long been delegated to his brother and co-founder William, as vice president and general manager, and other family members.

 The late 1920s witnessed a roller-coaster of events for the company.
 In November 1925, the Childs company became a major partner in the development of the landmark Savoy-Plaza Hotel, at Fifth Avenue and 59th Street.
 Around 1927, William Childs began to impose his vegetarian dietary preferences on the chain's menu, which generated significant backlash from customers and his fellow managers and investors.
 The company's stock reached a low of $44 in 1928, and during a board meeting on December 12, 1928, William was pressed into resigning as president, but remained chairman of the board.
 At the following board meeting on January 30, 1929, William attempted to turn the tide by firing several executive officers and company directors, replacing them with family members.
 A proxy battle ensued, but on March 7, 1929, William and his supporters lost the fight to retain control of the company he co-founded 40 years before, by then valued around $37,000,000.
 He did retain a modest non-controlling equity position, which he eventually sold and/or bequeathed.

 Decline and rebirth

 In the 1930s, no longer under the direction of the Childs family, the chain returned meat to its menus, introduced alcohol at many locations (after the repeal of Prohibition), and launched a new subsidiary division called "The Host", meant to be lower-priced than Childs.
-The company also obtained the hot dog vending license for the 1939 World's Fair in Flushing Meadows, which turned out to be a financial mistake.
+The company also obtained a hot dog vending license for the 1939 World's Fair in Flushing Meadows, which proved to be a financial mistake.